 The answer from the texts analyzed is a modern revision.
-The rest of the document is to demonstrate why.
-This exploration also gives the first opportunity for many readers to explore the Dead Sea Scrolls and a very brief look at two intertestamental writings on the nature, function, and history of angels.
-If you are anything like me, the initial readings were surprising and engaging.
+The rest of the document demonstrates why.
+This exploration also gives a first opportunity for many readers to explore the Dead Sea Scrolls and a brief look at two intertestamental writings on the nature, function, and history of angels.
+The initial readings within the relative literature were surprising and engaging.
 The language and style are comparable to New Testament writings.
 The wording for the regular Bible reader is familiar, much simpler than grasping classical Greek or later ecclesiastical authors.

 The Qumran communities responsible for collecting or writing these works is technically known as the Yahad—Hebrew for unity and oneness.
 Whether these Yahad perceptions of angels are fact or fiction is up to the reader to decide.